 For example, here’s a template for students who are not registered yet.

-Hello <STUDENT-FIRST-NAME>, this is <STAFF-FIRST-NAME> <STAFF-LAST-NAME> with the Advising Center.
+Hello <FIRST NAME>, this is <STAFF FIRST NAME> <STAFF LAST NAME> with the Advising Center.
 I noticed you have not registered yet.
 Are you planning on returning to MU for the Spring 2017 semester?

 As you can see, the template will automatically pull in the student’s first name and the staff member’s first and last name (please note the formatting may be different depending on your texting platform).

 Save time, reduce risk, and get better results